Why study American Sign Language-English Interpreting at MC?

 Our faculty members, adjuncts, and staff hold credentials and degrees in American Sign Language Interpreting and pedagogy, Deaf Education, and ASL/Deaf Studies.
 The ASL/AEI team combines decades worth of interpreting experience, mentoring expertise, and pedagogical practice with a passion for exemplary service to the Deaf, Deafblind and Hard of Hearing community.

 ASL and interpreting staff include Deaf consultants in interpreting course sessions.
 The curriculum is student-centered with pedagogically sound practice sessions, and individual attention to skill development.
-Community resources include a vibrant Deaf community, our neighbors-Tennessee School for the Deaf-local interpreting service community centers, and other employers of interpreters.
+Community resources include a vibrant Deaf community, our neighbors-Tennessee Schools for the Deaf-local interpreting service community centers, and other employers of interpreters.
 A related major that focuses on the language and Deaf culture is ASL & Deaf Studies.

-Photo of Heimer
+Photo of Rebecca Johnson

 William White